pidahbus/deep-image-orientation-angle-detection/README.md

 ## Results
 This method used the combination of CNN and a custom angluar loss function specially designed for angles that lead to a very promising result with respect to the recent works in this domain.
 Below is the result table picked from the above-mentioned academic [paper](https://arxiv.org/abs/2007.06709).
+It shows comparison between our OAD model and other image orientation angle estimation techniques.
+It is clearly seen that our OAD model outperforms other baseline methods and achieve very good results.

 | Task                                  | OAD-30 | Net-30 | OAD-45 | Net-45 | OAD-360 | Net-360 | Hough-var | Hough-pow | Fourier   |
 | ------------------------------------- |:------:|:------:|:------:|:------:|:-------:|:-------:|:---------:|:---------:|:---------:|